Aikku93/ulc-codec/README.md

-# libulc
+# ulc-codec
-libulc (Ultra-Low-Complexity) is intended to be a low-bitrate audio codec, providing ultra-low-complexity decoding.
+ulc-codec (Ultra-Low-Complexity Codec) is intended to be a low-bitrate audio codec, providing ultra-low-complexity decoding.

 ## Getting started